LATERNA MAGICA

 Image 2: Neuvy-Le-Roy, July 2022

-TheEnsemble Ptyx also has its own festival, the In:entendu.es, again in the middle of the countryside: two days (and one night!) of unheard-of contemporary music (I discovered, for example, the astonishing universe of Swiss composer Charles Uzor).
+TheEnsemble Ptyx also has its own festival, the In:entendu.es, again in the countryside: two days (and one night!) of unheard-of contemporary music (I discovered, for example, the astonishing universe of Swiss composer Charles Uzor).
 The ensemble's musicians aim to catch and surprise us as we stroll through the countryside, thanks to their musical impromptus.
 Composer Lucie Prod'homme has concocted two musical siestas - one acousmatic - with obligatory deckchairs, at the Moulin de Gruteau and in the park of the presbytery in Neuvy-le-Roi.
 So far, happiness, of course, but a happiness already experienced under other skies (we're getting fussy with time!).
 The image that remains with me from this year's festival is that of the night - In-Nuit - that brought the festival to a close: 9 hours of music offered to the sleepers - or willing insomniacs - installed in deckchairs in the village gymnasium.

 On the menu for this sonorous night are creations designed specifically for the occasion: works by Alexandre Amat, Marie-Hélène Bernard, Raphaèle Biston, Aurélio Edler-Copes, Guillaume Hazebrouck, Pierrick Jacquemmoz, Evgenii Lebedev, Maxime Mantovani, Matteo Plassard, Audrey Podrini, Nicolas Robez-Masson, complemented by pieces by Eve Beglarian, Luc Ferrari, Terry Riley.
 A challenge both for the audience and the musicians!
 I salute the incredible energy and commitment of the ensemble's musicians, grouped in a circle in the middle of the gymnasium and the sleepers.
 Two temporalities and two worlds in dialogue; a floating world, and a world of living, breathing people!